-Changes in Net Position for the fiscal year ended June 30, 2022, amounted to a decrease of \$110 thousand.
-The Changes in Net Position for the fiscal years ended June 30, 2021, and June 30, 2020, amounted to an increase of \$9.4 million and an increase of \$3.4 million, respectively.
-The fluctuations over the last three fiscal years were primarily attributed to the aforementioned changes in Total Revenues from water sales, capacity charges collected, the parcel of land sale (Gaty), and the Metropolitan Water District (MWD) legal settlement recognized in 2021.
-Fair market value adjustments to the District's investments and depreciation expense on the District's capital assets also contributed to the change in Net Position.
+Changes in Net Position for the fiscal year ended June 30, 2023, amounted to an increase of \$3.9 million.
+The Changes in Net Position for the fiscal years ended June 30, 2022, and June 30, 2021, amounted to a decrease of \$102 thousand and an increase of \$9.4 million, respectively.
+The fluctuations over the last three fiscal years were primarily due to changes in water sales, grant revenue, capacity charges collected, investment income, unrealized losses on the District's investments, and Other Nonoperating Revenue recognized from the Metropolitan Water District (MWD) legal settlement.
+Fluctuations in the District's Net Pension Liability, Deferred Outflows of Resources, Deferred Inflows of Resources, and pension expense based on California Public Employees Retirement System (CalPERS) actuarial assumptions and Governmental Accounting Standards Board (GASB) Statement No. 68 reporting requirements have also contributed to the year-to-year changes in the District's Net Position.